Autonomous and Distributed Synchronization and Restoration of an Islanded Network of Microgrids: Inverter Black Start and Synchronization

-Following a blackout, a black start is required to energize the blacked-out buses and restore power delivery.
+Following a blackout, a black start is required to energize the buses and restore power delivery.
 In the case of MGs and NMGs, this requires a GFM source, i.e., droop-controlled IBRs, to safely handle the cold start and load pickup processes.
-The UNIFI specifications for GFM IBRs outlined the requirements for black start capability in GFM IBRs, summarized as follows \cite{b3}: \begin{enumerate} \item Internally start and establish the voltage. \item Safely supply the system within IBR limits, potentially using voltage ramping. \item Provide a steady voltage reference for smooth restoration and synchronization. \item Optionally achieve collective black start, if operating in parallel with other GFM IBRs. \end{enumerate}
+The UNIFI specifications for GFM IBRs outlined the requirements for black start capability, namely \cite{b3}: \begin{enumerate} \item Internally start and establish the voltage. \item Safely supply the system within IBR limits, potentially using voltage ramping. \item Provide a steady voltage reference for smooth restoration and synchronization. \item Optionally achieve collective black start, if operating in parallel with other GFM IBRs. \end{enumerate}

-In this work, we cover the aforementioned requirements, with the caveat of performing black start for each individual MG before the synchronization and connection process across the NMG.
-This is due to the assumption that each IBR can adequately supply its local MG load, as per the UNIFI specifications \cite{b3}.
+In this work, we cover the aforementioned requirements, with the caveat of performing black start for each individual MG before synchronization and connection across the NMG.
+This is due to the assumption that each IBR can adequately supply its local MG load, per the UNIFI specifications \cite{b3}.

-Additionally, as per Pan \textit{et al.}'s review, we aim to address the challenges of active power and frequency control, as well as reactive power and voltage control during such restoration process \cite{b4}.
+Additionally, per Pan \textit{et al.}'s review, we aim to address the challenges of active power and frequency control, as well as reactive power and voltage control during such restoration process \cite{b4}.
 We also note Naderi \textit{et al.}'s \cite{b5} findings showing that even small nonzero voltage, frequency and phase differences can lead to small-signal instability.
 Furthermore, they conclude that secondary level control plays an important role in synchronization stability.
-With that in mind, we consider the following additional requirements: \begin{enumerate} \item Secondary level frequency and voltage regulation before synchronization and connection. \item Active power sharing and frequency regulation after synchronization and connection. \item Reactive power sharing, voltage regulation and the tradeoff between them after synchronization and connection. \end{enumerate}
+With that in mind, we consider the following additional criteria: \begin{enumerate} \item Secondary level frequency and voltage regulation before synchronization and connection. \item Active power sharing and frequency regulation after synchronization and connection. \item Reactive power sharing, voltage regulation and the tradeoff between them after synchronization and connection. \end{enumerate}